A typical test would consist of using an inexpensive digital VOM to test audio bandwidth of a transceiver.

 dB = 20*log10(V/V0)

-I haven’t made any effort recently to test similar audio coupling circuits.
-If your audio response is significantly worse than this graph, you might expect to have trouble with digital modes, especially digital SSTV, which uses 2.3..2.5 kHz bandwidth.
+Audio response significantly worse than this graph might cause trouble with digital modes, especially digital SSTV, which uses 2.3..2.5 kHz bandwidth.
 You also would experience power dropoff on PSK31, which should be compensatable with audio level changes.